WayneDW/WayneDW.github.io/_pages/about.md

 <!-- This space is for those interested in understanding, scaling, aligning, and applying diffusion(-language) models. -->

-I’m a fan of samplers and transformers — this space is dedicated to understanding, scaling, aligning, and applying diffusion language models.
+I’m a fan of samplers and transformers — this space is for the understanding, scaling, and aligning diffusion LLMs.

  <!-- market simulations. -->